 - Inhibits team creativity as input isn’t needed or wanted

 - Team members develop a system of dependency instead of deciding things on their own

 - Team member morale is low as their work is routine and uninteresting

-A good example would be Elon Musk, CEO of SpaceX and Tesla Motors.
-He has revolutionized entire industries with his focus on challenging the status quo.
+A good example of the visionary management style would be Elon Musk, CEO of SpaceX and Tesla Motors.
+He’s revolutionized entire industries with his focus on challenging the status quo.

-- Encourages team members to think creatively and proactively, producing ideas that others had not seen before
+- Encourages team members to think creatively, producing ideas that others haven’t seen before

-- Forward-looking and future-focused mindset, building trust and commitment to foster innovative thinking
+- Builds trust and commitment to foster innovative thinking

 - Inspires people who want to move forward